Westwood/Rancho Park station

-Westwood/Rancho Park station is an at-grade light rail station in the Los Angeles County Metro Rail system located at the intersection of Westwood Boulevard and Exposition Boulevard in the Rancho Park neighborhood of West Los Angeles, California.
+Westwood/Rancho Park station is an at-grade light rail station in the Los Angeles Metro Rail system located at the intersection of Westwood Boulevard and Exposition Boulevard in the Rancho Park neighborhood of West Los Angeles, California.
 It serves the E Line.
+The station connects to the UCLA campus via the Big Blue Bus Rapid 12 and Route 8 lines.

 Although opponents filed a lawsuit to halt construction, they were ultimately unsuccessful in their efforts (see Opposition section, below).

 Service

 Station layout

 Westwood/Rancho Park Station is located at Exposition Boulevard just east of Westwood Boulevard, between Westwood Boulevard and Overland Avenue.
 This station is located in Rancho Park, an affluent single-family neighborhood south of Westwood and southwest of Century City.
 The station location is a short walk from the Westside Pavilion shopping mall.

 The final environmental impact report included 170 surface parking spaces at this station, with an option to remove all parking for transit users (20 parking spaces would be provided for local residents only).
 In March 2011, the Expo Board approved the no-parking option.
 Sepulveda station, less than one mile away, has a parking lot.